 This is good and quite an accomplishment.
-Basically “candidate status” says that we are a member institution of the TRACS accreditation agency and have been considered to be in basic compliance with the accrediting standards.
-Our next step is full accreditation and this can only happen as we demonstrate that we continue to function as we already have been doing.
-Our goal is to obtain full accreditation by the fall of 2018.
-However, students still experience the benefits of accreditation even during our candidacy phase.
+Basically “accreditation status” says that we are a member institution of the TRACS accreditation agency and have been considered to be in basic compliance with the accrediting standards.
 A “category III institution” says that the AFLC Schools (AFLBS and AFLTS) are currently approved to offer degrees through the master’s level.

 The entire process of seeking accreditation with the Transnational Association of Christian Colleges and Schools or TRACS (tracs.org) has helped us sharpen our focus and make sure that everything we do is related to both our mission statement and our biblical foundations statement.
 Follow this link to learn more about the full benefits of accreditation with TRACS: http://tracs.org/documents/2015TheValueofNationalAccreditation.pdf

 It helps greatly, but it still depends upon the institution and the focus of study being considered.
-AFLBS credits tend to transfer best into other Christian colleges with Bible-focused majors.
-Several Bible colleges accredited by TRACS and ABHE will potentially accept credits into their program, given AFLBS’s connection with those institutions.
+AFLBS credits transfer best into other Christian colleges with Bible-focused majors; however there are numerous colleges and universities accredited by TRACS, ABHE, and the regional accreditors that will consider full or partial transfer of credit from AFLBS.

 Yes.
 We care deeply about helping students transfer credits as they continue their undergraduate studies.
 Because of accreditation the transfer of credit can often now occur even without transfer agreements.
 As students express interest in studying at various institutions beyond AFLBS, we seek to assist them however we can.